 Rules for claiming a dependent on your tax return

 Rules on dependents can help you save thousands of dollars on your taxes.
 Yet many of us are not aware of who in our family may qualify as our dependent.
-Review the rules for claiming dependents here.
+Review the rules for claiming dependents here for a qualifying child or relative.

 Having trouble deciding if your Uncle Jack, Grandma Betty or daughter Joan qualifies as a dependent?
 Help is on the way.
 Here's a cheat sheet to quickly assess which of your family members you can claim on your tax return.